withastro/astro/packages/integrations/mdx/README.md

 ### Custom components

 Under the hood, MDX will convert markdown into html components.
-For example,
+For example, this blockquote:

 ```md
 > A blockquote with *some* emphasis.